 On our Peninsula campus, the Student Village has a shared house with many accessibility features like wide passages and doorways, an accessible bathroom, and a dual-bench kitchen.
 There are accessible paths from the residence to classrooms.

 One of the Samada Street residences has accessibility features including rails, wide doorways, low kitchen benches, an accessible bathroom and pathways to campus facilities.

 To find out more about other services and resources available at Monash, you can contact the Disability Support Services.

 If you require additional features to meet your needs, you must indicate this at the time of applying for accommodation.
 Some supporting documentation may be requested to accommodate your request.

 There are a number of Off-campus providers that offer accessibility features like wider access, a lift between floor or equipment for hearing and visually-impaired people.

 Get in touch with MRS' Off-campus Accommodation Services for privately-run, individual providers around each of our campuses through ask.monash

 In Victoria, rooming houses must by law register with their local council and provide accessible accommodation features.
 So if you're looking to stay in a rooming house, make sure they comply with both of these regulations.
-You can find out more by checking with the local council, Consumer Affair Victoria register or contact us through ask.monash.
+You can find out more by checking with the local council, searching the Consumer Affairs Victoria Rooming House Register or by contacting us through ask.Monash.

 Please contact us for more information on accessible accommodation.